PS1971/riemann-spectral-verification/README.md

 ## Repository Structure

-*   **`riemann_verification.ipynb`:**  The Jupyter Notebook containing the Python code for the numerical verification.
+*   **`Spectral_Verification2.ipynb`:**  The Jupyter Notebook containing the Python code for the numerical verification.
 This is the main file.
 *   **`requirements.txt`:**  A list of the Python libraries required to run the notebook.

 ## Instructions